 National Institutes of Health

-- The primary NIH organization for research on Anemia is the National Institute of Diabetes and Digestive and Kidney Diseases
+- The primary NIH organization for research on Anemia is the National Heart, Lung, and Blood Institute

 If you have anemia, your blood does not carry enough oxygen to the rest of your body.
 The most common cause of anemia is not having enough iron.
 Your body needs iron to make hemoglobin.
 Hemoglobin is an iron-rich protein that gives the red color to blood.
 It carries oxygen from the lungs to the rest of the body.

 Anemia has three main causes: blood loss, lack of red blood cell production, and high rates of red blood cell destruction.

 Anemia can make you feel tired, cold, dizzy, and irritable.
 You may be short of breath or have a headache.

 Your doctor will diagnose anemia with a physical exam and blood tests.
 Treatment depends on the kind of anemia you have.

 NIH: National Heart, Lung, and Blood Institute